cheerful/freckle-apidocs/entries.md

 All roles can access this resource.
 Freelancers can only create entries in accessible projects.
 You can fetch the accessible projects through the Projects resource.

-Bulk import
+<a id="import"></a>Bulk import
 -----------

     POST /api/entries/import

-Use this method call instead of individual calls to POST /api/entries to create a larger number of entries at once.
+Use this API method instead of individual calls to POST /api/entries to create a larger number of entries at once.
 This is great when you want to import existing data to your Freckle account, and also a great fit for applications that collect data offline and want to bulk upload entries in one go.

+<p class="note">This is not the same as the *data import* functionality in the Freckle UI (where you can import files from various other services).
+Imports done with this API call can not be automatically rolled back.</p>

 <div class="tabs">
 <div class="selector">